Age of Empires: The Rise of Rome: Reviews

 The Rise of Rome received positive reviews from critics, with reviewers generally considering the expansion's additions to the game worthwhile.
 Many critics also commended the game for adding quality of life improvements that made gameplay easier to handle.
 It was declared the 1998 'Add-On of the Year' by Computer Games Online and Computer Games Strategy Plus, and nominated as a runner-up for the 'Best Mission Pack' of 1999 by PC PowerPlay.

 The additions to the core gameplay were praised.
 Ken Brown of Computer Gaming World wrote that the new civilizations and units generally added "interesting counters" to those in the original game, although he found the Romans to be weaker than expected.
 Jason Rich of Game Week similarly stated that the expansion expanded the overall strategy of the original and provided players with "added control and more capabilities".
 Elliott Chin of GameSpot, meanwhile, observed that whilst the units and technologies "have their uses" and responded to balance problems, they were "highly specialized or expensive to research" and "impotent" outside of that context.
-Joel Strauch felt that the new technologies added a "whole new layer to gameplay".
+Joel Strauch of PC Games felt that the new technologies added a "whole new layer to gameplay".

 The missions were also generally praised, although their difficulty was noted.
 March Stepnik of PC PowerPlay commended the "formidable challenge" of the missions, the inclusion of historical figures, and the balance of offensive and defensive missions.
 Ultimate PC noted the campaigns had a high difficulty level and were "far harder" than those in the original game.
 Elliott Chin of GameSpot found the campaigns to have "interesting premises", but considered them to be "unusually short", lacking end cutscenes and featuring objectives with "tedious" difficulty.